calbach/api-client-javascript/README.md

   The file contains some simple html construction based on the `genePanels` json variable.
   It then uses `googlegenomics.jquery.js` to search variants and lookup genotype information for a callset.

+bigquery.html

+  An example of how to use the BigQuery javascript APIs to execute a SQL query against the available genomics data.
+See [bigquery-examples](https://github.com/googlegenomics/bigquery-examples) for query and table details.

 googlegenomics.jquery.js: